DNS-SOC-Lab/Scenario-01-DNS-Recon/DETECTION-ENGINEERING.md

 This document records the Detection Engineering work that turned raw Route 53 authoritative DNS telemetry into a validated Splunk detection, scheduled alert, analyst investigation path and Scenario 01 AI evidence flow.

-It is intentionally not a transcript of every command or error.
 It keeps the engineering decisions, useful evidence, important failures and lessons that another Detection Engineer should be able to reproduce.

 > [!NOTE]
-> This was Sonia's first end-to-end Detection Engineering assignment.
+> This was Sonia's life first end-to-end Detection Engineering assignment.
 The work started without a prebuilt rule or pre-labelled attacker field.
 The detection was developed from observed telemetry, baseline behavior and controlled validation.

 ---